sidekiq-cron/sidekiq-cron/README.md

 There are multiple ways to load the jobs from a YAML file

 1. The gem will automatically load the jobs mentioned in `config/schedule.yml` file (it supports ERB)
+2. When you want to load jobs from a different filename, mention the filename in sidekiq configuration as follows:

+    ```ruby
+    Sidekiq::Cron.configure do |config|
+      config.cron_schedule_file = "config/users_schedule.yml"
+    end
+    ```

-2. Load the file manually as follows:
+3. Load the file manually as follows:

     ```ruby
     # config/initializers/sidekiq.rb